-Standard Project Requirements and Mitigation Measures Timing Implementing Entity Verifying/Monitoring Entity STANDARD PROJECT REQUIREMENTS (SPRS) Administrative Standard Project Requirements SPR AD-1 Project Proponent Coordination: For treatments coordinated with CAL FIRE, CAL FIRE will meet with the project proponent to discuss all natural and environmental resources that must be protected using SPRs and any applicable mitigation measures; identify any sensitive resources onsite; and discuss resource protection measures.
+Standard Project Requirements Applicable?
+(Y/N) Timing Implementin g Entity Monitoring Entity Administrative Standard Project Requirements SPR AD-1 Project Proponent Coordination : For treatments coordinated with CAL FIRE, CAL FIRE will meet with the project proponent to discuss all natural and environmental resources that must be protected using SPRs and any applicable mitigation measures; identify any sensitive resources onsite; and discuss resource protection measures.
 For any prescribed burn treatments, CAL FIRE will also discuss the details of the burn plan in the incident action plan (IAP).
 This SPR applies to all treatment activities and treatment types, including treatment maintenance.
-Prior to treatment projects RVC RVC SPR AD-2 Delineate Protected Resources: The project proponent will clearly define the boundaries of the treatment area and protected resources on maps for the treatment area and with highly-visible flagging or clear, existing landscape demarcations (e.g., edge of a roadway) prior to beginning any treatment to avoid disturbing the resource.
+Initial Treatment: Y Treatment Maintenance: Y Prior to treatment Project parcel owner and their project partner Project Proponent SPR AD-2 Delineate Protected Resources : The project proponent will clearly define the boundaries of the treatment area and protected resources on maps for the treatment area and with highly visible flagging or clear, existing landscape demarcations (e.g., edge of a roadway) prior to beginning any treatment to avoid disturbing the resource.
 "Protected Resources" refers to environmentally sensitive places within or adjacent to the treatment areas that would be avoided or protected to the extent feasible during planned treatment activities to sustain their natural qualities and processes.
 This work will be performed by a qualified person, as defined for the specific resource (e.g., qualified Registered Professional Forester or biologist).
+This SPR applies to all treatment activities and treatment maintenance.
+Initial Treatment: Y Treatment Maintenance: Y Prior to treatment Project parcel owner and their project partner Project Proponent SPR AD-3 Consistency with Local Plans, Policies, and Ordinances: The project proponent will design and implement the treatment in a manner that is consistent with applicable local plans (e.g., general plans, Community Wildfire Protection Plans, CAL FIRE Unit Fire Plans), policies, and ordinances to the extent the project is subject to them.
 This SPR applies to all treatment activities and treatment types, including treatment maintenance.
-RVC RVC SPR AD-3 Consistency with Local Plans, Policies, and Ordinances: The project proponent will design and implement the treatment in a manner that is consistent with applicable local plans (e.g., general plans, Community Wildfire Protection Plans, CAL FIRE Unit Fire Plans), policies, and ordinances to the extent the project is subject to them.
-This SPR applies to all treatment activities and treatment types, including treatment maintenance.
-Prior to treatment projects RVC RVC SPR AD-4 Public Notifications for Prescribed Burning: At least three days prior to the commencement of prescribed burning operations, the project proponent will: 1) post signs along the closest public roadway to the treatment area describing the activity and timing, and requesting persons in the area to contact a designated representative of the project proponent (contact information will be provided with the notice) if they have questions or smoke concerns; 2) publish a public interest notification in a local newspapers or other widely distributed media source describing the activity, timing, and contact information; 3) send the local county supervisor and county administrative officer (or equivalent official responsible for distribution of public information) a notification letter describing the activity, its necessity, timing, and measures being taken to protect the environment and prevent prescribed burn escape.
+Initial Treatment: Y Treatment Maintenance: Y Prior to treatment Project parcel owner and their project partner Project Proponent SPR AD-4 Public Notifications for Prescribed Burning : At least three days prior to the commencement of prescribed burning operations, the project proponent will: 1) post signs along the closest public roadway to the treatment area describing the activity and timing, and requesting persons in the area to contact a designated representative of the project proponent (contact information will be provided with the notice) if they have questions or smoke concerns; 2) publish a public interest notification in a local newspapers or other widely distributed media source describing the activity, timing, and contact information; 3) send the local county supervisor and county administrative officer (or equivalent official responsible for distribution of public information) a notification letter describing the activity, its necessity, timing, and measures being taken to protect the environment and prevent prescribed burn escape.
 This SPR applies only to prescribed burn treatment activities and all treatment types, including treatment maintenance.
-RVC RVC
+Initial Treatment: Y Treatment Maintenance: Y At least three days prior to prescribed burn activities Project parcel owner and their project partner Project Proponent